ClimateImpactLab/dscim-facts-epa/README.md

 ```

 Description of arguments:
-- `--gmst_file`: This should be the name of your GMST pulse file placed in `dscim-facts-epa/scripts/input/climate`
+- `--gmst_file`: The name of your GMST file placed in `dscim-facts-epa/scripts/input/climate`
-- `--gmsl_file`: This should be the name of your GMSL pulse file placed in `dscim-facts-epa/scripts/input/climate`
+- `--gmsl_file`: The name of your GMSL file placed in `dscim-facts-epa/scripts/input/climate`
 - `--pulse_years`  (optional -- default: 2020): Space delimited pulse years.
 Pulse years must be included in the coordinates of your gmst/gmsl files
 - `--gases` (optional -- default: "CO2_Fossil"): Space delimited gases.
 Gases must be included in the coordinates of your gmst/gmsl files